soyRex-codes/Computer_Networks/Rajkumar_Kushwaha_CSC565_prog_assgn1/README.txt

 python TCPClient.py <LOCALHOST> <loan_amount> <years> <interest_rate>

 //COMMENT:  I ran both client and server on same machine so, i used localhost: python TCPClient.py 127.0.0.1 1000 30 4.0
-//COMMENT:  Note to grader: if you ran both client and server on same machine, use YOUR localhost where as 127.0.0.1 is localhost/loopback IP address FOR MY MACHINE.
+//COMMENT:  Note: if you ran both client and server on same machine, use YOUR localhost where as 127.0.0.1 is localhost/loopback IP address FOR MY MACHINE.

 ////////////////////////////////////////////////////